michelesr/thesis/src/ccba.md

     root@59633390aff6:/# cat /etc/hosts | grep webserver
     172.17.1.210    webserver d3dd23d4b9c6 foobar

-Containers linking is the base of serving container based web applications, that usally are divided in different containers, such as:
+Containers linking is the base of serving containerized web applications, that usally are divided in different containers, such as:

 - Database